Thinking About Your Legacy

 Making gifts in the form of stock, bonds, artwork, and other property that has risen in value since you have owned it can make good sense.
 If you have owned the property for more than one year, you are entitled to an income tax deduction based on the current value, not the amount you paid initially for the property.

 The higher your tax bracket, the more your tax deductions are worth.
 Many people move up the tax bracket ladder from one year to another, so check whether this applies to you.

 Many U.S. residents have retirement accounts from which you are required to start taking distributions the year after you turn 70-½.
 In many cases, retirees don’t need to take this required distribution.
 If you find yourself in this situation, it makes great tax sense to donate the required distribution amount to charity.

 If you are looking to provide for your heirs and make a gift to charity, it may be more beneficial to make the gift from your retirement plan instead of your other assets.

 Kiitos Circle: Remembering Finland Center in Your Will

 The Kiitos Circle has been established for those who have pledged to leave a portion of their estate to Finland Center Foundation (FCF).
 Kiitos Circle members will be invited to a couple of special events each year, have lifetime membership with no more annual fees, and will have free admission to all FCF performances.

-All you need to do to start the process is return this form.
-Please contact us with any questions!
+All you need to do to start the process is contact us: